 Longer session times are available.
 The cost of these sessions would be prorated based on the rates above.
 Longer sessions need to be arranged with me prior to the scheduled meeting time to ensure my availability.

 Do you have reduced-fee or sliding scale appointments available?

-Yes!
-I currently offer a sliding scale that starts at $90 for individual therapy and $120 for relationship therapy.
+I offer a sliding scale that starts at $90 for individual therapy and $120 for relationship therapy.
 If you are in need of a reduced fee, please contact me to see if sliding scale appointments are available.